Salman-Virji/Donut-Clicker/README.md

 # Donut Clicker

 A simple and fun incremental game where you click to collect donuts!
-Built as a learning project to explore state management and UI updates in React.
+Based off the popular incremental game "Cookie Clicker" Built as a learning project to explore state management and UI updates in React.

 ---